Extra pearls in graph theory: Simple regions

 {

 \begin{thm}{Claim} Let $G$ be a drawing of a pseudograph on a torus or sphere and $R$ its simple region.
-Suppose that a drawing $G'$ obtained from $G$ by adding a new edge $e$ in the region $R$. \begin{enumerate}[(a)] \item If both of vertexes of $e$ are in $G$ (the edge $e$ might be a loop), then $e$ divides $R$ into two simple regions. \item If only one of vertexes of $e$ are in $G$, then $e$ does not divide $R$ and the corresponding region of $G'$ is simple. \end{enumerate} \end{thm}
+Suppose that a drawing $G'$ obtained from $G$ by adding a new edge $e$ in the region $R$. \begin{enumerate}[(a)] \item If both ends of $e$ are in $G$, then $e$ divides $R$ into two simple regions. \item If only one the ends of $e$ is in $G$, then $e$ does not divide $R$ and the corresponding region of $G'$ is simple. \end{enumerate} \end{thm}

 }

 \begin{thm}{Advanced exercise} Suppose that $G$ is a drawing of a connected nonlanar graph on the torus.
 Show that each region of $G$ is simple. \end{thm}